 ⌓ Cease & Desist letter

 Hope this handy photographer’s business guide for all your legal questions has been handy.
 If there’s something on this list that’s missing for you and you need some more answers, we’re all ears!
 Law geeks, remember?
-So hit us up.
+So hit us up and book in a consult with one of our creative-loving lawyers, and let us give you the lowdown on all things legally legit.
 Happy snapping! x

 psst... pin this to your Boss Babe Pinterest board for safe keeping ;)